The Best Money Market Accounts for October 2023

 Are money market accounts FDIC insured?
 They can and should be.
 Make sure that your deposits will be backed by insurance from the FDIC.

-FDIC insurance coverage protects funds up to $250,000 per depositor, per institution in the event of a bank failure, and banks that carry it are required to display the FDIC emblem prominently in their branches or on their website.
+FDIC insurance coverage protects funds up to $250,000 per depositor, per institution in the event of a bank failure, and banks that carry it must display the FDIC emblem prominently in their branches or on their website.

-Like most types of insurance, it’s something you hope to never use but that you’ll be very glad to have if things turn for the worse.
+Like most types of insurance, it’s something you hope never to use but that you’ll be happy to have if things worsen.

-If you are looking to deposit more than $250,000 in a non-joint account (FDIC insurance can protect joint accounts to a higher level since there are multiple account owners), it’s wise to spread your money among multiple FDIC-insured institutions to ensure maximum coverage of your funds.
+Suppose you want to deposit more than $250,000 in a non-joint account (FDIC insurance can protect joint accounts to a higher level since there are multiple account owners).
+In that case, spreading your money among multiple FDIC-insured institutions is wise to ensure maximum funds coverage.

 How We Picked the Best Money Market Accounts